discordjs/guide/guide/additional-features/reloading-commands.md

 To build the correct file path, you will need the file name.
 You can use `command.data.name` for doing that.

 In theory, all there is to do is delete the previous command from `client.commands` and require the file again.
 In practice, you cannot do this easily as `require()` caches the file.
 If you were to require it again, you would load the previously cached file without any changes.
-You first need to delete the file from the `require.cache`, and only then should you require and set the command file to `client.commands`:
+You first need to delete the file from `require.cache`, and only then should you require and set the command file to `client.commands`:

 ```js {1,4-6}
 delete require.cache[require.resolve(`./${command.data.name}.js`)];

 try {
 	interaction.client.commands.delete(command.data.name);
 	const newCommand = require(`./${command.data.name}.js`);